benweier/Themr/readme.md

 ## Features
 * Full compatibility with Sublime Text 2 and 3.
 * Allows themes to be favorited for even faster access.
 * Automatically loads all available `.sublime-theme` files, including those found inside `.sublime-package` files.
-No need to restart Sublime Text or initiate a reload!
-* Registers a callback when the `theme` setting is changed to protect against saving an invalid filename (e.g. when manually editing the `Preferences.sublime-settings` file).
+* Registers a callback for when settings are changed to protect against saving an invalid theme name (e.g. when manually editing the `Preferences.sublime-settings` file).
-* Configure all customizable theme settings without checking the theme readme or manually scanning the theme file with a real-time preview via quick panel.
+* Configure all customizable theme settings without checking the theme readme or manually scanning the theme file.
+[ST3 ONLY]

-## Author's Note
-When changing to or from some themes, Sublime Text may need be restarted to fully clear the old theme settings and apply the new theme settings.
-Switching themes within the same family (e.g. Soda Light <-> Soda Dark) usually doesn't cause any issues.

 ## Installation
 Install Themr through [Package Control](https://sublime.wbond.net/) or download and extract it into your Sublime Text `Packages` folder.